auth70/paseto-ts/README.md

 ## Usage

-This library is an ES module (tsconfig module/target ES2022).
-It will not work in commonjs environments without a transpilation step.
+The package will not work in commonjs environments without a transpilation step.
 It has been tested in Node > 16 and modern browsers.
 As it depends on the Web Crypto API being available, Deno and Bun should work, but are not tested.

 ### Note on Node versions under 19